mmomtchev/Forez/README.md

 Clearly, Count Guy IV of Forez is the most prominent crusader of the Forez family.
 His name is a perfect phonetic match, he dies from illness on his way back from a crusade and he does so during the exact time period when the village appears in historical records.
 The Barons' Crusade is the only crusade during which the crusaders were considered a military ally by the local authorities - which would have been Tzar Ivan Asen II.
 However his most likely return route does not pass through Bulgaria and this exact route appears quite certain.

-Although some speculation is still possible, this theory is at best far-fetched.
+Although some speculation is still possible, this theory remains somewhat far-fetched.

 Are we missing some significant event from the last year of his life involving Emperor Frederick II of the Holy Roman Empire?
 Is this event strictly personal or was there also a political element to it?
 Could Guy IV have visited Constantinople on his way back?
 Or Bulgaria?